beginning of content

 Key facts

-• Hepatitis C is a viral disease that is carried in the blood and affects the liver.
+• Hepatitis C is a viral disease that is carried in the blood and affects your liver.

-• There is no vaccine for hepatitis C, but there are ways to reduce your risk of catching it.
+• There is no vaccine for hepatitis C, but there are ways to lower your chance of getting it.

-• Having hepatitis C will most likely not impact your pregnancy, but there is a risk of passing the infection to your baby during birth.
+• Having hepatitis C likely won’t affect your pregnancy, but there is a chance of passing it to your baby during pregnancy or birth.

 • If you are not yet pregnant, speak with your doctor about your best treatment options for hepatitis C.

-• If you are already pregnant, your doctor will help you decide the best way for your baby to be born safely, while minimising the risk of infecting your baby with hepatitis C.
+• If you are pregnant, your doctor will help choose the safest way for your baby to be born, reducing the chance of passing hepatitis C to your baby.

 How is hepatitis C spread?

-Hepatitis C can spread when blood from an infected person comes into contact with your blood.
-The virus cannot be spread through kissing, touching, sneezing, or by sharing food or surfaces.
+Hepatitis C can spread when your blood has contact with blood from an infected person.
+The virus can’t be spread through:

 Ways you can be infected with hepatitis C include: